 Philadelphia Bench Warrant Search Lawyer

-Cops knock on the door, they say they have a Bench Warrant for your arrest.
-The next thing you know, you’re being hauled away by police or the sheriff’s department, without knowing what will happen next.
-This happens to thousands of people every day for a variety of reasons, but the most common is when someone misses a court date.
+Police knock on the door, they say they have a Bench Warrant for your arrest.
+The next thing you know, you’re being hauled away by police or the sheriff’s department, not knowing what will happen next.
+This happens to people every day for a number of reasons, but the most common is a missed court date.

 A bench warrant is a court order for the police to take you to court to see a judge.
 Bench warrants are normally issued when someone misses a court date or probation date.
 Many clients do not know they have a bench warrant issued to them because they were never notified by the police that they were supposed to be in court.
 There can be a number of reasons for this, including the police having incorrect addresses and telephone numbers for you.
 Regardless of the reason, anytime a Bench Warrant is issued, you need to resolve the situation as soon as possible.

-In Pennsylvania, bench warrants must be addressed within 72 hours of the time that you’re picked up.
+In Pennsylvania, bench warrants must be addressed within 72 hours of the time that you are picked up.
 That means that you can be in jail for up to 3 days before you see a judge.
-Even seeing a judge is not a guarantee that a bench warrant will be lifted, and you can go home.
+Even then, seeing a judge is no guarantee that the bench warrant will be lifted, and you can go home.
 Judges have the discretion to increase your Bail to an amount you won’t be able to pay.
 If that happens, you’re stuck in jail until either you enter trial or plead guilty.

 Bench warrants can be resolved the easy way or hard way.
 The hard way is for police to show up at your house, looking for you.
-The easy way is to hire an attorney and have the attorney walk you through the process.
-Hiring an attorney for this process will result in less of a likelihood that you will be held on higher bail.
+The easy way is to hire a skilled attorney and have the attorney walk you through the process.
+Hiring an attorney for this process will result in a lower chance that you will be held on higher bail.
 Simply put: hiring an attorney will likely mean you won’t be going to jail after a bench warrant is issued.

 Bench Warrant Search Lawyer Philadelphia